A Message from the President

 Dear William James Community,

 Happy Mental Health Awareness Month!
 This year marks the Fiftieth Anniversary of the founding of our institution.
-We will hold a special celebration on Friday October 18th so please put that in your calendar.
+We will hold a special celebration in the Spring of 2025.

 In 1974, the Massachusetts School of Professional Psychology (MSPP) began in a shared space at what was the Newton College of the Sacred Heart.
 A group of visionary Massachusetts psychologists navigated state, regional, and professional accreditations, developed curriculum, created policies, partnered with field placements, and engaged a cohort of courageous students to create an alternative to PhD training.
 The early focus was on the Clinical Psychology doctoral program that provided some of the best training for psychologists in psychotherapy and applied psychology.The close collaboration between faculty, staff, and students brought an intimacy to the learning community that remains a cornerstone of our educational model.
 Supervised hours in the field offered clinical experiences that enlivened academic readings and became dynamic points of contact among students and faculty.